timnew/timnew.github.com/source/_posts/2012-05-08-dynamic-singleton-methods-in-ruby.md

 end
 {% endcodeblock %}

-The code `metaclass = class << self; self; end` is very tricky, we use this statement to get the meta class of the array instance.
+<del>The code `metaclass = class << self; self; end` is very tricky, we use this statement to get the meta class of the array instance.
-Then we call class_eval on meta class, which then mixed-in the module we want.
+Then we call class_eval on meta class, which then mixed-in the module we want.</del>

-Now the code is looked nice.
+<del>Now the code is looked nice.
 We can dynamically inject any module into "Array" instance.
 Wait a minute, why only "Array"?
 We'd like to have this capability on any object!
-Ok, that's easy, let's move the method to Kernel module, which is mixed-in by Object class.
+Ok, that's easy, let's move the method to Kernel module, which is mixed-in by Object class.</del>

 {% codeblock dynamic_inject version 3 lang:ruby %}
 module Kernel